Darokahn/blocks-language/language.md

 	};

 To use `this` as one would in javascript or C++, you must use a pseudostatic code block to capture a pointer to the parent object into the method.
+This has the disadvantage that a method for a given object will always refer to that object, even if it's assigned to a different one.
+However, assigning methods from one object to another isn't very common, and I can't imagine a case where it would be good practice and couldn't be achieved through other means.

 When a variable is set in a local scope and it exists in an upper scope, it will create a local variable with the same name rather than modifying the upper scope's variable.
 If you want to modify a value from an upper scope, use the `bind` and `update` keywords: